Cray-HPE/docs-csm/operations/firmware/FAS_Filters.md

 ### Selection Filters

 #### `stateComponentFilter`
 The state component filter allows users to select hardware to update.
-Hardware can be selected individually with xnames, or in groups by leveraging the Hardware State Manager (HSM) groups and partitions features.
+Hardware can be selected individually with component names (xnames), or in groups by leveraging the Hardware State Manager (HSM) groups and partitions features.

 ##### Parameters

-* `xnames` - A list of xnames to target.
+* `xnames` - A list of component names (xnames) to target.
 * `partitions` - A partition to target.
 * `groups`- A group to target.
 * `deviceTypes` Set to NodeBMC, RouterBMC, or ChassisBMC.
 These are the ONLY three allowed types and come from the Hardware State Manager (HSM).